mre/endler.dev/content/2020/review/index.md

 ## Revenge of the Type System

-Closely related is the the [debate about type systems](https://www.johndcook.com/blog/2010/06/09/dynamic-typing-and-risk-homeostasis/).
+Closely related is the [debate about type systems](https://www.johndcook.com/blog/2010/06/09/dynamic-typing-and-risk-homeostasis/).
 The past decade has seen type systems make their stage comeback; TypeScript, Python, and PHP (just to name a few) started to embrace type systems.

-The trend goes towards type inference: add types to make your intent clearer for other humans and in the face of ambiguity &mdash; otherwise skip them.
+The trend goes towards type inference: add types to make your intent clearer for other humans and in the face of ambiguity &mdash; otherwise, skip them.
 Java, C++, Go, Kotlin, Swift, and Rust are popular examples with type inference support.
 I can only speak for myself, but I think writing Java has become a lot more ergonomic in the last few years.